 Our primary reason for establishing L.I.F.E.
 House is to provide a living option for students who have made the decision to live in a substance free environment.
 The possession, sale, use or distribution of alcohol and illegal drugs is strictly prohibited in all University housing.
 Smoking is prohibited inside all residence halls.

 In order to be considered for L.I.F.E.
 House, students must submit a L.I.F.E.
 House Agreement and an essay.
 Essay information is available on the L.I.F.E.
 House Agreement.
 Once a request and essay to reside in L.I.F.E.
 House is received, if additional information is needed, an interview may also be arranged with the student.

-The University Honors Program and the Office of Residence Life work together to offer a special housing opportunity for all undergraduate Honors Program students.
+The University Honors Program and the Housing and Residence Life work together to offer a special housing opportunity for all undergraduate Honors Program students.
 Located in University Court 6, this program integrates intellectual stimulation and social interaction in a community living environment designed specifically for Honors Program students.
 Students will enjoy a close-knit community of residents that live and learn together.
 Separate application process for admittance into the Honors Program.